Battle of Bladensburg: Casualties

-Although the British had suffered heavier casualties than the U.S. (many inflicted by Barney's guns), they had completely routed the defenders.
+Although the British had suffered heavier casualties than the U.S. (many inflicted by Barney's guns), (Note: 'The loss on the part of the English was severe, since, out of two thirds of the engaged [being unscaved, however], upwards of five hundred men were killed and wounded.'
+Gleig is mistaken in 1827 in thinking that a third of the men were casualties, the figure was closer to one sixth.)
+(Note: From the circumstance of the American artillery... completely enfilading the bridge.. our loss was much more severe than it would otherwise have been...Grand total, 249 hors de combat.) they had completely routed the defenders.
 British casualties were 64 dead and 185 wounded.
 Some of the British dead "died without sustaining a scratch.
 They collapsed from heat exhaustion and the strain of punishing forced marches over the five days since landing at Benedict".
 Heidler's Encyclopedia of the War of 1812 gives the U.S. loss as "10 or 12 killed, 40 wounded" and "about 100" captured.
 Henry Adams and John S. Williams both give the American casualties as 26 killed and 51 wounded.
+(Note: Quimby, p.
+689. Quimby refers to History of the United States of America during the Administration of Thomas Jefferson and James Madison (New York, The Antiquarian Press, 1962) by Henry Adams and History of the Invasion and Capture of Washington, etc. (New York, Harper and Brothers, 1857) by John S. Williams.)

 Joseph A. Whitehorne says the Americans lost "120 taken prisoner, many of these wounded".
 Ten cannon and two colors, belonging to the 1st Harford Light Dragoons {Maryland} and the James City Light Infantry {VA}, were captured by the British.

 For many of the U.S. wounded, Naval Hospital Washington was the primary treatment center.
 Thirty-three incoming patients recorded in August and September 1814 were American seamen, soldiers, and marines wounded from Bladensburg or subsequent engagements.
 One British soldier, Jeremiah McCarthy is also recorded.
 The majority of those wounded however, were first treated on the field of battle and often by British surgeons.
 Despite the war, both sides generally respected hospitals and afforded care to the enemy wounded.
 The naval hospital's 1814 register reflects U.S. seamen Frederick Ernest and George Gallagher both endured amputations in the field.